Oscar Zamora (politician): UCAPO insurgency

 Under the code-name 'Comandante Rolando' he led the irregular rebel group Poor Peasants Union (UCAPO), which began militant actions in the Santa Cruz region in 1970.
 UCAPO was able to integrate some structures of the National Liberation Army and regroup some of its members.
-Zamora Medinaceli was however captured, along with three other UCAPO militants, by Rangers following the seizure by UCAPO of the Chané ranch in 1970.
+Zamora was however captured, along with three other UCAPO militants, by Rangers following the seizure by UCAPO of the Chané ranch in 1970.
 The arsenal of the captured group included two revolvers and some Mao Zedong pamphlets.
-Zamora Medinaceli's capture was a severe blow for the underground PCB(ML).
+Zamora's capture was a severe blow for the underground PCB-ML.
 Soon after being detained, he was summarily deported to Argentina.
 He did however return to the country soon afterwards.
-In response to the failures of the UCAPO rebellion, Zamora Medinaceli later declared himself to be a 'social democrat' and a supporter of parliamentarism.
+In response to the failures of the UCAPO rebellion, Zamora later declared himself to be a 'social democrat' and a supporter of parliamentarism.

 Parliamentarian and Revolutionary Left Front leader

 He later became the founding chairman of the Revolutionary Left Front (FRI).
-He was elected to the Senate of Bolivia several times; in 1979, 1982, 1989 and 1997 (during the latter period, his alternate was Raymundo Asseff Goméz).
+He was elected to the Senate of Bolivia several times; in 1979, 1982, 1989 and 1997 (during the latter period, his substitute was Raymundo Asseff Goméz).
 From 1986 to 1987 he served as the President of the Senate of Bolivia.
-He served as mayor of Tarija 1987 to 1989, 1994 to 1996 and 1996 to 1997.
-He was the Bolivian Minister of Labour between 1989 and 1992.
+He served as mayor of Tarija from 1987 to 1989, 1994 to 1996 and 1996 to 1997.
+He was the Bolivian Minister of Labor between 1989 and 1992.

-In the 1993 presidential election Zamora Medinaceli was the vice-presidential candidate of Hugo Banzer.
-Zamora Medinaceli's candidature did raise some eyebrows, not the least since it was under Banzer's command that he had gotten deported from the country during the UCAPO rebellion.
+In the 1993 presidential election Zamora was the vice-presidential candidate of Hugo Banzer.
+Zamora's candidature raised some eyebrows, not the least since it was under Banzer's command that he had gotten deported from the country during the UCAPO rebellion.

-Zamora Medinaceli was candidate for mayor of Tarija in the 1999 municipal elections, and finished in third place with 16.64% of the votes.
+Zamora was candidate for mayor of Tarija in the 1999 municipal elections, and finished in third place with 16.64% of the votes.

 Later political career

-Zamora Medinaceli was appointed Bolivian ambassador to China, but renounced his position in order to return to political life in Bolivia and stand as a candidate in the 2002 elections.
+Zamora was appointed Bolivian ambassador to China, but renounced his position in order to return to political life in Bolivia and stand as a candidate in the 2002 elections.
 During the early 2000s, he served as prefect of the Tarija Department for a period.
 He was elected to the Senate in 2002.

 He was again candidate for mayor of Tarija in the 2004 municipal elections.
-Zamora Medinaceli finished second, with 13.8% of the votes.
+Zamora finished second, with 13.8% of the votes.

 In September 2005 he was elected head of the Tarija Parliamentarian Brigade.

 He was elected to the Bolivian Constituent Assembly in 2006.

 In September 2007 he suffered an emboli, and was forced to leave the Constituent Assembly.

 Family

-Zamora Medinaceli is the uncle of the Bolivian politician Jaime Paz Zamora.
-Zamora Medinaceli had played an important role in shaping the political views of his nephew, for example he arranged for Paz Zamora to stay in Albania for six months during his university period in Europe.
-When Paz Zamora became president, he appointed Zamora Medinaceli as Minister of Labour.
+Zamora is the uncle of Bolivian politician Jaime Paz Zamora.
+Zamora played an important role in shaping the political views of his nephew; for example he arranged for Paz Zamora to stay in Albania for six months during his university period in Europe.
+When Paz Zamora became president, he appointed Zamora as Minister of Labor.